Sudden Cardiac Arrest: Why It Happens

 “But studies show that people who survive cardiac arrest often realize later that they had symptoms they were ignoring.
 If they had sought treatment, they might have been able to prevent the sudden cardiac arrest,” Fonarow says.

 Sudden Cardiac Arrest in Athletes

-Christine Lawless, MD, co-chair of the American College of Cardiology’s Sports and Exercise Cardiology Section & Leadership Council, suggests that athletic teens and young adults get screened for potential heart problems.
+Christine Lawless, MD, former co-chair of the American College of Cardiology’s Sports and Exercise Cardiology Section & Leadership Council, suggests that athletic teens and young adults get screened for potential heart problems.
 The American Heart Association recommends a 12-point screening test that looks at family and personal history, along with a physical exam.
 An electrocardiogram (ECG) can also identify asymptomatic heart conditions that can put people at risk.